 Is the place worth the hype and the time?
 Should you plan a trip from Gulmarg to Botapathri or should you just skip it?
 Is it worth spending all the money and going through all the hassle?
 Read on to find out.

 You can also take a look at the following video of Gulmarg that I shot during one of my winter trips.
 You can see how beautiful the place looks after the snowfall.

 Gulmarg to Botapathri

 We arrived in Gulmarg early in the morning and checked into Hotel Green Park.
 Neither of us was keen to go for a Gondola ride.
-So the plan was to walk around in Gulmarg and cover the rest of the places in the rest of the day.
+So the plan was to walk in Gulmarg and cover the rest of the places for the rest of the day.

 Since Bota Pathri was my only reason to come to Gulmarg again, I wanted to be done with that first.
 I knew that permission was required to go there but wasn’t sure of the entire procedure.
 So I asked the owner of the hotel.
 There were two things that he added.

 - You will not be allowed to go to Botapathri alone and need to have a local guide to accompany you.